 Is a student's desired/intended major a factor in decisions?

-We do not admit students based on major; however, students who do not choose a major within the PaCE program will not be considered for this program.
+We do not admit students based on major to our traditional on campus program.
+However, if not admitted to our campus program, students must apply for an eligible major to be considered for our PaCE program or state college partnership programs in Engineering and Design and Construction programs.
 Likewise, students must designate a major within IA to be considered for this program.

 Do alumni ties help with admissions?